tisanelabs/tisanedocs/tisane_ws.md

 * Windows Server 2012 or newer
 * .NET 4.7+
-* 4 Gb RAM or better
+* 4 Gb RAM or better; for larger loads, 8 Gb RAM is recommended

 Faster drives (e.g. SSD) are recommended.
 Tisane Web Service is self-hosted.
 There is no need to install IIS.
 For production-level loads, allocate about 1.2 Gb per instance.
 For example, a machine with 8 Gb RAM can comfortably run 5 instances of Tisane on different ports.